-An aware and educated Selkirk College community is critical in helping our post-secondary institution manage and protect our data.
+Being aware and educated is critical to managing and protecting your data.
 Computers, smartphones and tablets can all be at risk from cyber attacks.

 Sophos Home Free Antivirus Protection.
 Features include: